 You must ensure that the DMF server and the COPAN VTL system are on the network and zoned appropriately.
+COPAN disk drives must be visible only from the active DMF server, the passive DMF server (if applicable), and the parallel data mover nodes; the drives must not be visible to any other nodes.
 You must also install the required software for COPAN VTL and DMF.

-For more information, see: the hardware documentation for your systems, your COPAN system administration documentation, and the SGI InfiniteStorage Software Platform release note (see the Preface for the location).
+For more information, see: the hardware documentation for your systems, your COPAN system administration documentation, the SGI InfiniteStorage Software Platform release note (see the Preface for the location), and DMF 5 Administrator's Guide for SGI InfiniteStorage.